 Ramiro, Victor and Sénac, Patrick and Lochin, Emmanuel and Rakotoarivelo, Thierry On the feasibility of monitoring DTN: Impacts of fine tuning on routing protocols and the user experience.
-(2012) In: UXwIT 2012 - I Chilean Workshop on User eXperience with Information Technology, 12-16 Nov 2012, Valparaiso, Chile.
+(2012) In: UXwIT 2012 - I Chilean Workshop on User eXperience with Information Technology, 12 November 2012 - 16 November 2012 (Valparaiso, Chile).

 PDF (Author's version) - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader